deco3500-2017/Team-Unfit/Wk10 Standup.md

 - Gather further feedback from users on the feel and look of the prototype.

 Alvin:
-- Redesign the functions and present a better way rather using the map
+- Redesign the functions and present a better way instead of showing people locatins (due to privacy problems)
-- Finish up the current featues prototype
+- Finish up the current featues prototype to show how the "Search Friends" functions will present
+- Finish up the prototype for search friend funtion, either fully working or the interface (buttons, output, etc...)